 What is Content Marketing?

 Content marketing is a way to build brand loyalty and sell products, services, and expertise.
 You achieve this by creating and sharing information that’s relevant and useful to your chosen target audience.
 It’s a vital aspect of inbound marketing: marketing that gets leads to come to you rather than you chasing them down.

 A great content marketing strategy relies on different types of content such as blog posts, articles, infographics, and video content to demonstrate a brand’s authority.
 In that way, people are willing to trust the brand and turn to it when they need its products, services, or expertise.
 Good content is simply well-written, well-researched information that can stand on its own, even though it’s shared by a business to attract customers.
 Content writers are the foundation of great content marketing.

 What Does a Content Marketer Do?

 At its core, content is simply information.
 As we’ve seen, content on the web can take a variety of forms, both written and visual.
 Content writers, of course, specialize in written content, but that can range from the typical blog posts and web pages to social media posting, press releases, whitepapers, and even video scripts.

 Content is messaging directed toward the needs of a particular audience, which could include current and potential customers, investors, employees, or other stakeholders.
 That’s why understanding the purpose of content is foundational to producing high-quality work.
 Content can be well-written, thoroughly researched, and creatively conceived, but if it doesn’t speak to the intended audience and provide the value that the audience is looking for, it's not doing its job.
 High-quality content for marketing purposes combines creative writing skills with great research and a thorough understanding of the target audience.

 Content writers often work directly with a business’s marketing team to ensure their copywriting efforts are ranking in organic search results.
-Metrics from Google Analytics provide clear insight on how a business's content is performing.
+Metrics from Google Analytics provide clear insight into how a business's content is performing.
 Your content’s performance must be measurable so you know what works and what doesn’t.

 Content Writers Demonstrate Why People Should Care About Your Products and Services